TekGeek2003/TekGeek2003/README.md

 - 👋 Hi, I’m @TekGeek2003
 - 👀 I’m interested in ...
 Coding, Drawing & Writing
 - 🌱 I’m currently learning ...
-JavaScript programming and Game Development with Phaser JS
+JavaScript programming and Game Development with Phaser
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...she/her